Carlos & Alejandra: Formation, La Introducción, and main stream success (2006-2016)

 Carlos and Alejandra were working under Romance Records.
-They originally were perusing solo careers.
-Alejandra was perusing an R&B career.
-However, The record label decided to unit the two and form a bachata duo.
+Originally they were pursuing solo careers.
+Alejandra was pursuing an R&B career.
+However, The record label decided to unite the two and form a bachata duo.
 They released the single, "Explicame" for their first album, Destiny in 2007.
 It became an instant hit in the Billboard charts.

 In 2009, they signed with Machete Music music, thus release what is considered their debut album La Introducción on April 21, 2009.
 It featured the singles, "Cafecito", "Perdóname", and "Cuanto Duele" which peaked at number 6 on the Billboard Tropical Airplay chart.
 The album was a success as it peaked at number 4 on the Billboard Tropical Albums chart.
 It was nominated for Tropical Album of the Year in the Awards Ceremony Premios Lo Nuestro 2010.
 In 2010, they released an extended version titled "La Introducción...Continued".

 In 2011 and 2012, they released a few singles to promote an album that was supposed to be released in 2012 or 2013.
 The album was going to be titled as Breaking Grounds.
 However, the album was never released.
 Instead, the group continued to release more singles until they would eventually separate in 2016.